CompIsle/Unit-15-Asignment-2/doc/Test.md

 Rectification of errors/Unfixed errors...

 ## Company Profile:
-I Checked the Compnay profile for Hot Beans Web and its passed thos test becasue it accurately represents Hot Beans Web as a company.
+Test 1: I Checked the Compnay profile for Hot Beans Web and its passed this test becasue it accurately represents Hot Beans Web as a company.

-Verify that the company profile accurately represents Hot Beans Web, including its history, achievements, and core values.
-Check for any grammatical or typographical errors in the company profile.
+Test 2: During this test i found some grammitcal and spelling mistakes that were then solved.

-Ensure the company profile is visually appealing and consistent with the website's design.
+Test 3: This test was also passed and the profile is visually apealling and consitent with the rest of the website.

 ## Trainee Web Developer Profiles:
+Test 1:

+Test 2:

+Test 3:

 ## Specifications and Required Qualifications:
+Test 1:

+Test 2:

+Test 3:

 ## Online Application Form:
+Test 1:

+Test 2:

+Test 3:

 ## Links to Web Development Courses:
+Test 1:

+Test 2:

+Test 3:

 ## User Feedback